TakeLab/podium/README.md

 flake8 test
 ```

-For automatic flake8 compliance we recommend use of [Black](https://github.com/ambv/black).

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.